A Review of Manatita's Poem - A Song for My Beloved

 How do You experience the Love of God?

-The poet tells us that he came in contact with his Master during his journey of life through the emergence of a Glow of Love from afar, just like the grace of God entrancing his soul from above.
-He relates to this as the esoteric poet does, through the imagery of all those beautiful morning roses singing, in enthralling and melodious tunes, the greatness of God.
+The poet tells us that he came in contact with his Master during his journey (of life) through the emergence of a Glow of Love from afar, just like the grace of God entrancing his soul from above.
+He relates to this as the esoteric poet does, through the imagery of all those beautiful morning roses singing in melodious tunes the greatness of God in an enthralling manner.

-The poet glorifies the loving, compassionate, and selfless virtues of God in the form of his Master that always showed concern and empathy for him whenever he has been erratic.
+The poet glorifies the compassionate selfless virtues of God in the form of his Master who always showed concern and empathy for him whenever he has been erratic.
 He says that his heart is always filled with praises for his Master whenever far away from him.
-So he is able to move all around without any fears as his Soul is always there with him.
+So he has been able to move all around without any fears as his Soul was always there within him.

-He tells us that he is greatly indebted to his Master and so, he needs to implement all His messages through his sincere and honest efforts.
-The poet ends his poem expressing his unbound gratitude to his Master for making him that much strong and fit to carry out his mission.
+He tells us that he is greatly indebted to his Master and thus needs to implement all His messages through his sincere and honest efforts.
+The poet ends his poem by expressing his unbound gratitude to his Master for making him strong and fit to carry out his mission.

 Meaningful Quotes on Gratitude